lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 tissue.
 The authors should include a more balanced discussion of potential explanations/mechanisms beyond DNL.

     *We thank the reviewer for these comments.
-We have revised the discussion to include alternative possibilities.*
+We have revised the discussion throughout to include alternative possibilities.*

 2. Are there any additional analyses that can be offered to strengthen evidence